 While nurses mostly stayed out of the line of fire, 201 nurses died during the war, and several taken as prisoners of war in Japan.
 The US government granted nurses free education from 1943 to 1948, and in 1944, army nurses received officers commissions, dependent allowances, and equal pay.
 Nurses were a highly-regarded part of the war effort, and President Franklin D, Roosevelt praised their service during his “Fireside Chat” on January 6, 1945.

 After the war, the role of nurses evolved once again to become what it is today.
 Nurses became more authoritative and took control of their profession.
 Many had risen to senior administrative roles during the war, overseeing thousands of men, and had proved to be capable of managing large organizations.
 The American Nurses Association (ANA) (of which Isabel Hampton Robb served as the first president) became the leading institution for advocacy of the nursing profession.
 More and more, people looked to hospitals to care for the sick, and private home nursing diminished.

 Student nurses spent more time in traditional classrooms, so hospitals hired more graduate nurses at increased rates of pay, and hired nursing assistants and practical nurses to aid them.
 The ANA continues to “lead the profession.”
 It works on several fronts to advance the vision of nursing: education and credentialing, development of nursing standards, and advocacy on healthcare reform.

-Today, nurses remain the cornerstone of our healthcare system.
+Today, nurses remain the cornerstone of our healthcare system, especially those working with Clipboard Health.
 The field of nursing continues to grow, and more areas of specialization are open to nurses as technology evolves.
 Nurses continue to prove how integral they are, and at no time in recent history has this been more apparent than during the COVID-19 pandemic.
 To every nurse out there, we at Clipboard Health thank you and wish you a Happy National Nurses Week!